SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 As soon as a particular Bounded Context is fulfilled the team can continue with the next one.
 Although, in some cases you may find it easier to iterate over the linked scenarios from different contexts which is perfectly fine.

+## Admonition

+While these steps might look "too easy", it may be sometimes very tempting to step out of the defined track.
+This guide is our way to memoize the steps and designate it out for ourselves how to stick to a "good" development process.